Best Crypto Cards in Colombia (2026)

 The COP Story: Structural Depreciation

 Crypto cards funded with stablecoins lock in the interbank rate at the moment of purchase, avoiding the additional 3-5% markup Colombian banks add on top of already-unfavorable rates.
-For a Medellin-based remote worker earning USD and spending in COP, the combination is powerful: 0% FX fees on the card plus cashback on every transaction.
+For a Medellin-based remote worker earning USD and spending in COP, the combination is powerful: low-to-zero card FX (0% on COCA or Kolo, about 1% on Jupiter or Tria, versus 3-5% at Colombian banks) plus cashback on every transaction.

 The 2-Year Holding Period Strategy